VirgilSecurity/virgil-cli/doc/markdown/virgil-card-search-private.1.md

 DESCRIPTION
 ===========

-The utility allows you to search for a private Virgil Card from the Virgil Keys Service.
+Search for a Private Virgil Card from the Virgil Keys Service

 OPTIONS
 =======

         -o <arg>,  --out <arg>
-         Folder in which will be saved a Virgil Cards
+         Folder where Virgil Cards will be saved.

         -d <arg>,  --identity <arg>
          (required)  Identity value or obfuscated identity value (see 'virgil hash')